Adjoint functor theorems for lax-idempotent pseudomonads: Introduction

 \subsection{A brief overview of adjoint functor theorems}

-The classical adjoint functor theorem, which appeared not long after the introduction of adjoint functors themselves~\cite{kan1958adjoint}, is stated as follows.
-Say that a functor $f \colon A \to B$ satisfies the \emph{solution set condition}\footnotemark{} if,
+Recall that a category is \emph{small-cocomplete} if it admits all small colimits, \ie{} colimits indexed by small categories; and that a functor is \emph{small-cocontinuous} if it preserves all small colimits.
+We say that a functor $f \colon A \to B$ satisfies the \emph{solution set condition}\footnotemark{} if,

-for every object $b \in B$, the presheaf $B(f{-}, b) \colon A\op \to \Set$ is \emph{weakly multirepresentable}\footnotemark{}, \ie{} if there exists a small family of objects $(a_i)_{i \in I}$ in $A$ and an epimorphism $\coprod_{i \in I} A({-}, a_i) \epito B(f{-}, b)$ in $[A\op, \Set]$.
+for every object $b \in B$, the presheaf $B(f{-}, b) \colon A\op \to \Set$ is \emph{weakly multirepresentable}\footnotemark{}, \ie{} if there exists a small family of objects $(a_i)_{i \in I}$ in $A$ and an epimorphism ${\coprod_{i \in I} A({-}, a_i) \epito B(f{-}, b)}$ in $[A\op, \Set]$.

-\begin{theorem*}[Freyd] Let $f$ be a functor from a locally-small and small-cocomplete category.
+The classical adjoint functor theorem, which appeared not long after the introduction of adjoint functors themselves~\cite{kan1958adjoint}, is stated as follows. \begin{theorem*}[Freyd] Let $f$ be a functor from a locally small and small-cocomplete category.
 The following are equivalent. \begin{enumerate} \item $f$ is left-adjoint. \item $f$ satisfies the solution set condition and is small-cocontinuous. \end{enumerate} \end{theorem*} The theorem essentially originates in \cite[84]{freyd1964abelian}, though the general formulation appears, attributed to Freyd, as \cite[Theorem~V.6.2]{maclane1998categories}.
 Here, the size constraint takes the form of the solution set condition.

 While the theorem of \citeauthor{freyd1964abelian} is perhaps the most well known, there is another that will be most appropriate for our purposes.
 Call a functor $f \colon A \to B$ \emph{small-admissible} if, for every object $b \in B$, the presheaf $B(f{-}, b) \colon A\op \to \Set$ is \emph{small}, \ie{} a small colimit of representables.